Julz4455/DreamSploit/README.md

 }
 ```
   - There is no default color.
 Color is mandatory
-  - The name is the name that will be called in the command prompt (Example: "name": "net/scan/port" => "use net/scan/port")
+  - The name is the name that will be called in the command prompt
+    - Example: `{"name": "net/scan/port" ...}` transforms to `use net/scan/port` in the console
 3. Run the module in the command prompt with the prefix: "use"
 4. Profit!
 # DreamSploit